Beam-test evaluation of pre-production Low Gain Avalanche Detectors for the ATLAS High Granularity Timing Detector: Conclusions and outlook

 where $\sigma_{\text{DUT}}$ is the DUT time resolution and $\sigma_{\text{MCP-PMT}}$ is MCP-PMT time resolution, which is 10.6 $\pm$ 2.2 ps. $\sigma$ is estimated by a Gaussian fit.
 Figure~\ref{fig:dT_IHEP-W16-1.5} shows an example distribution of the TOA difference between the IHEP-W16-1.5 sensor and the MCP-PMT.
 The distribution shows non-Gaussian tails due to noise.
 The time resolution of the DUT is obtained by subtracting the MCP-PMT contribution from the measured residual width:

 Figures~\ref{fig:time_res_voltage_USTC} and ~\ref{fig:time_res_voltage_IHEP} show the time resolution as a function of the bias voltage for the USTC and IHEP sensors, respectively.
 Due to differences in the bias voltage settings for sensors with different irradiation levels, the plots are separated into unirradiated and irradiated cases.
 As before, the error bars represent the contribution from the systematic uncertainty assigned to the experimental setup.
 For the least irradiated USTC sensors (yellow and brown points on Fig.~\ref{fig:time_res_voltage_USTC_irradiated}) and the unirradiated IHEP sensors (grey points on Fig.~\ref{fig:time_res_voltage_IHEP_unirradiated}) the time resolution worsens at higher bias voltages.
 This degradation is attributed to noise hits, which become significant when operating the sensors at bias voltages close to the breakdown voltage.
+Time resolution differences among unirradiated sensors can arise from variations in charge-carrier velocity saturation, which depends on the electric field \cite{article_electronDrift}, and thus on the sensor bias.
 All sensors meet the requirement of a time resolution below 40 ps for unirradiated sensors and below 50 ps for irradiated sensors.